-We found ourselves with some leftover pulled pork the other day and decided that this would be the perfect way to bring new life to our leftovers.
+We found ourselves with some leftover pork shoulder the other day and decided that this would be an amazing way to bring new life to our leftovers.

 What is a Cubano Sandwich Made of?

-Traditionally, a Cuban sandwich, or Cubano is made up of slow roasted pork marinated in a mojo sauce, ham, Swiss cheese, pickles, and mustard and prepared on a crusty Cuban bread.
+Traditionally, a Cuban sandwich, or Cubano is made up of slow roast pork, ham, mustard, dill pickles and Swiss cheese, and prepared on a crusty Cuban bread.

-Rather than slow roasting mojo pork specifically for this sandwich, we have prepared a mojo sauce to add to leftover pulled pork from when we previously smoked a Texas Style Pork Butt.
+Instead of slow roasting pork shoulder specifically for this sandwich, we have prepared a mojo sauce to add to leftover pulled pork from when we previously smoked a Texas Style Pork Butt.

 Mojo Sauce for Pulled Pork

-To prepare our leftover pulled pork for our Cubano recipe, we first needed to make the mojo sauce to season the pork appropriately.
+To cook our leftover pork shoulder for our recipe, we first needed to make the sauce to season the pork appropriately.

-This is fairly simple with only 4 ingredients and can be done in about 10 minutes.
+This is fairly easy with only 4 ingredients and can be done in about 10 minutes.

-After about 10 minutes of simmering, stirring fairly regularly, the mojo sauce had slightly reduced down and started to thicken.
+After about 10 min of simmering, stirring fairly regularly, the sauce had slightly reduced down and started to thicken.
 (Not to mention it smells so good!)